Monday, January 28, 2019

 Post 2: Collaborative Inquiry

-My teaching experience at this school in China has required an enormous amount of collaboration.
+My teaching experience at schools in China has required an enormous amount of collaboration.
 Painful amounts of it actually.
 For the positive aspects of the collaboration, we are not only working within our departments but as a faculty to better acquire and produce methods of teaching to ELL learning needs.

 This is a strengthening experience for a staff when people are open minded and collaborating.
 I have seen CI's go sour before-its unfortunate an awkward, but it happens if you have a tyrant at the head of the table.
 With that being said though, Our current initiative to support ELL is a home room reading program, it is relatively successful but we are still collecting data to highlight shortcomings and successes through the pilot program.